How Parallelware works

 Parallelware’s hierarchical classification system

-Parallelware’s hierarchical approach to the data dependence analysis provides a new alternative to ease the burden on developers of doing this analysis, identifying the correct parallelization method and implementing it correctly.
+Parallelware’s hierarchical approach to the data dependence analysis provides a new alternative to ease the burden on developers of performing this analysis, identifying the correct parallelization method and implementing it correctly.

 The Parallelware technology uses the hierarchical methodology to identify opportunities for parallelization not previously possible with classical dependence analysis approaches.
 By utilizing this approach Parallelware can help users by: